Deez-Nuts445/Deez-Nuts445/README.md

 ### - *no your not getting my age* yr who has a undeveloped brain and makes scripts
 ### - currently trying to ask my sanity
 ### - ahh s*** what can i write here
+### - IMPORTANT!
+D3xWare now has moved to the D3x Scripts Org.

 [![No, we dont do ads here you mother-](https://github-readme-stats.vercel.app/api?username=deez-nuts445)](https://github.com/anuraghazra/github-readme-stats)